makersacademy/chitter-challenge/README.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```

+#### Comments

+User Story 1: I made a new route for '/chitter/new'.
+I wrote the feature test for adding a new post then created a new.erb in the views that gave the option to type up a post in the box and submit it to the /chitter page via a post method.
+This meant using params on 'post'.
+I created and tested a self.create method that interacted with pg to get the new post added to the data table and showing up on the /chitter page that it had been redirected to.

+User Story 2: I attempted User Story 2 first as it seemed like viewing all posts would come before being able to add to those posts.
+This was done by testing and creating a .all method in Chitter.rb.
+I then had to edit the chitter.erb page to display the posts.
+The results displayed were initially in chronological order, which was changed using 'reverse_each' in chitter.erb.

+User Story 3: Earlier on, I added an additional column to my data tables called 'time'.
+I can see that this is working and shows the date and time of when each entry is made.
+In order to get this showing on the /chitter page, I did some editing to chitter.rb.
+I initialized @post and @time and made them available in the attr_reader.
+I was then able to call them both in chitter.erb.
+I'm unsure what I did in chitter.rb with this code Chitter.new(post: chitter['post'], time: chitter['time']) which I think cmeant that each new chitter post had two arguments.

 Technical Approach:
 -----